 Taking control of the primitive mind isn’t easy.
 You need to find programming that is affecting it.
 Sometimes it is unhealthy thought scripts of our personality.
 It’s likely the problem is the programming of the cultural narrative.

 The best tool to help reprogram our thoughts, which affect our primitive mind, is the Enneagram Personality Profile.

-The monkey brain vs lizard brain or reptilian brain is a discussion about the important subconscious operations of the mind.
+The monkey brain vs lizard brain or reptilian brain discusses the important subconscious operations of the mind.
 We overlook the way these systems work and how they are misused.
 Now we can control the primitive mind and improve our mental health.